w2qiao/checkstyle/README.md

 The existing checker doesn't check empty lines after class definition and the last class member.
 A workaround is to add add `allowMultipleEmptyLinesInsideFile` checker to check all multiple empty lines inside a class file.

-For EVERY redundant empty line, these four checkers will report a warning using `getEmptyLinesToLog` method in `EmptyLineSeparatorCheck.java`.
+For EVERY redundant empty lines, these four checkers will report a warning using `getEmptyLinesToLog` method in `EmptyLineSeparatorCheck.java`.

 How to use?
 1. Add the following rule to xml file.